Skip to content

 What are Transdermal Patches and their Different Types?

-What would you say if you could receive shots painlessly over an extended period?
+What would you say if you had the option to self-administer painless medical treatments over an extended period?

 From people who have trouble swallowing pills to those living in remote areas, transdermal patches are a rapidly growing solution to the demand for accessible, self-administrative healthcare.

-Having worked alongside many healthcare companies over the past three decades, Strouse is fearless in seeking new methods to design and build medical products.
+Having worked alongside many healthcare companies over the past three decades, Strouse’s engineers are constantly finding new methods for designing and building medical products.

-After this review, you’ll have a basic understanding of transdermal patches, their different types, their materials, and how they’re manufactured so that you can explore the options available for transdermal product development.
+This lesson will help you understand the different types of transdermal patches, the materials used, and how they’re manufactured so you can explore the available options for transdermal product development.

-The most recognizable transdermal patches, popularized during the early 2000s, are nicotine patches.
-Other types include treatments for Vitamin C deficiency, CBD delivery, ADHD treatments, hormone deficiency, nausea relief, and even fragrance delivery or insect-repelling transdermal patches.
+One of the most common and recognizable transdermal patches is nicotine patches, which were popularized in the early 2000s as a smoking alternative.
+Other types include treatments for Vitamin C deficiency, CBD delivery, ADHD treatments, hormone deficiency or replacement, nausea relief, and even fragrance delivery or insect-repelling transdermal patches.

 What is the Purpose of a Transdermal Patch?